gidsey/project_08/README.md

 Package requirements for the project are outlined in the 'requirements.txt' file.'

 On first run, the database will need to be populated from the 'minerals.json' file.
-Follow the link on the homepage to /import to run the script that will populated the database.
+Follow the link on the homepage to /import to run the script that will populate the database.

 ### Install
 Install Django dependencies with: